bshenouda/mosaiks-demo/shp_label_predictions.md

 dense grid.
 Resolution can be adjusted to make predictions at finer resolution than the native resolution of input label data, up to .01x.01 degrees.

+Increasing the resolution will increase compute time.
+To take full advantage of the platform, resolution should be set to the maximum `target_resolution <- .01` degrees.
+This demo uses a resolution `target_resolution <- .05` to save compute time for illustration purposes.

 ``` r
 target_resolution <- .05 # Set target resolution.
 A resolution of .01 is equal to the .01 x .01 dense grid of the MOSAIKS API.